mattr-group/mattr-group.github.io/README.md

 ## 4. Things still open

 - No photographs yet.
-- The research threads in `data/themes.json` were drafted from published papers and recent group meetings, and have not been reviewed by Pete.
 - The Join us section has no current openings in it.

 ## Note on repository naming